All the “reasons” that bufferbloat isn’t a problem

 A while back, I attempted a layman’s explanation of Bufferbloat.
 I compared it to a ski shop.
 It was pretty unsuccessful: it just didn’t have any intuitive appeal.

 That’s why I was delighted that Waveform.com published what I believe is the Best Bufferbloat Analogy – Ever.
 (I am pleased to have contributed to the final version of their description.)
-That page also has a well-designed web-based Bufferbloat Tester (on a par with the DSLReports Speed Test).
+That page also has a well-designed web-based Bufferbloat Tester (on a par with the Ookla Speedtest or the Cloudflare speed test).

 They asked, Can you explain bufferbloat like I’m five? and noted that flows of liquids were sort of like flows of packets.
 The analogy was when a friend dumps a bucket of water into a sink with a narrow drain, it slows other flows (like a teaspoon of oil) from emptying out.
 Read the whole description…